You may also like:

 Pasta is a staple to the Aussie diet, and with that comes an endless amount of spare glass jars lying around the kitchen.

-"I had four empty passata jars in my cupboard, and they were the perfect size to store my dry ingredients.
+"I had four empty passata jars in my cupboard, which were the perfect size for storing my dry ingredients.
 That's how I came about using them."

-The savvy mum got to work using Dulux duramax bright gold finish spray paint $21.90 and Dulux duramax flat black spray paint $13.90 and a rectangular sticker.
+The savvy mum got to work using Dulux Duramax bright gold finish spray paint for $24.50 and Dulux Duramax flat black spray paint for $15.50 and a rectangular sticker.

 "The spray paint takes 10 minutes to dry.
 I left it for about an hour outside, so there was no smell, and it was thoroughly dry before removing the sticker."